One evening TAI CHI PERFORMANCE in Kjell Varvin's exhibition; FREE GEOMETRY/ Unstable variables

 Resach based project made in collaboration with Tone Hansen.

 Timeline is a visual representation of the history of artists and cultural workers engagement with Bjørvika and its surroundings from 1993 to 2011.
-Timeline is part of the ongoing work of COMMON LANDS comissioned by Rakett, Åse Løwgren and Caroline Tampere curators behinde the project.
+Timeline is part of the ongoing work of COMMON LANDS comissioned by RAKETT, Åse Løwgren and Karoline Tampere curators behinde the project.